kaifishr/RocketLander/README.md

 This project can also be tackled with deep reinforcement learning (e.g. deep Q-learning).

+## Method

+### Reward Function

+- Number of simulation steps (time restriction) acts as an implicit fuel restriction.
+Thus, the booster is rewarded for landing quickly.

+### Genetic Optimization

+### Reinforcement Learning

 ## Prepare environment for reinforcement learining

 Activate environment to install *PyBox2D* and *PyGame*.